dhanushpandian/TCRD/compare.md

 ### Conclusion
 Abbvie ARCH demonstrates the potential of using a 911M edge knowledge graph for drug repurposing, emphasizing the role of NLP in enriching the knowledge graph with insights from unstructured biomedical text.

-## Platform 2
+## BIKG

 ### Overview
-Platform 2 focuses on a different approach, leveraging deep learning models for entity recognition and relation extraction from biomedical literature.
+BIKG focuses on a different approach, leveraging deep learning models for entity recognition and relation extraction from biomedical literature.

 ### Methodology
 1. **Deep Learning Models**: